Our Portfolio

 Organization Overview

-The Muslim Mental Health and Islamic Psychology (MMHIP) Lab is a Stanford University-based facility dedicated to multidimensional mental health research in diverse American Muslim communities nationally.
+The Muslim Mental Health and Islamic Psychology Lab is a Stanford University–based facility dedicated to multidimensional mental health research in diverse American Muslim communities nationally.
+MMHIP aims to facilitate community-based best practices for Muslim well-being, with a particular focus on suicide prevention and postvention, an intervention conducted after a suicide.

 Summary:

-The MMHIP Lab is working alongside Muslim community members to address questions related to suicide: What can we do to prevent it?
-And if suicide does take place, how can Muslim community members come together to heal?
-Led by Dr. Rania Awaad, the Lab uses its research to fuel a community-based approach to creating suicide prevention and postvention trainings for medical professionals and religious leaders in Muslim communities nationwide.
-In 2021, the Lab’s research on suicide attempts among U.S. Muslims was published in the prestigious Journal of the American Medical Association, became one of the journal’s most-read articles of all time, and was shared in nearly 200 media outlets worldwide.
-The Lab is using this expanded awareness to drive further efforts to equip a new generation of Muslim leaders with the tools necessary to promote collective healing and well-being.
+The Muslim Mental Health and Islamic Psychology Lab is working alongside Muslim community members to address questions related to suicide: What can we do to prevent it?
+If it does take place, how can Muslim community members come together to heal?
+The lab is first and foremost a research facility addressing the significant lack of data both locally and globally on the incidence of suicide among Muslims.
+Parallel to that research is the lab’s community-based approach to creating research-backed suicide prevention and postvention trainings for leaders in Muslim communities nationwide.
+So far, the lab has trained leaders in California, Washington, D.C., Atlanta, Columbus, Dallas, New York, and Minneapolis in the aftermath of suicides in their local Muslim communities.
+The lab will continue to build on its research and community leadership to scale its work and equip a new generation of Muslim leaders with the tools necessary to promote collective healing and well-being.

 Location: Redwood City, CA